Jenna and Chris

 New York with Chris's family

 In August 2024 we drove down to Burning Man together.
 Jenna's first time on the playa.
 After a magical and, by Burning Man standards, surprisingly smooth week, the best of Chris's nine Burning Mans by far, we headed home.
-The exodus from the playa was surprisingly quick and easy.
+The exodus was quick and easy for once.
 Somewhere in the Nevada desert, driving back in our RV, we decided we would get married.
+Not a romantic proposal under the stars.
+A conversation in a dusty camper cruising at fifty miles an hour, and somehow it felt exactly right.

 When we started planning, gathering everyone in one place didn't feel right.
 Our friends and family are scattered across different countries and different chapters of our lives.
 So instead of bringing the people to the party, we decided to bring the party to the people.